gamestag-py/gem-hunt-multiplayer/README.md

-🎮 Gem Hunter - Multiplayer
+# 🎮 Gem Hunter - Multiplayer

-Gem Hunter is a fast-paced, browser-based multiplayer game of deception and deduction.
+**Gem Hunter** is a fast-paced, browser-based multiplayer game built with **HTML, Tailwind CSS, JavaScript, and WebSockets**.

-🧪 About the Game
+## 🧪 About the Game

-Step into a mystical forest where two players face off in a battle of wits.
-Each player secretly hides a poison gem among ordinary gems, then takes turns trying to uncover the opponent’s trap.
-Choose carefully—find the poison gem, and you lose!
+Step into a mystical forest where two players face off in a battle of wits and deception.

-Do you have what it takes to bluff, outsmart, and survive?
+Each player hides a **poison gem** among several ordinary ones, then takes turns choosing from the opponent's hidden gems.
+The twist?
+The first to uncover the poison gem **loses** the game!

+Can you outsmart your opponent and claim victory in this magical test of strategy?

+---

-🌟 Features
+## 🌟 Features
-⚔️ 2-Player Online Gameplay

-🎭 Bluffing & Strategy Mechanics

-✨ Mystical Forest Visual Theme

-💬 Real-Time Turn-Based Interaction

-🚀 Tech Stack
-HTML / CSS / JavaScript

-PHP (backend logic)

-WebSockets (real-time multiplayer)
+- 🔄 Real-time **multiplayer** powered by WebSockets
+- 🧠 Strategic **bluffing and deduction** gameplay
+- 🎨 Beautiful, responsive UI with **Tailwind CSS**
+- 🌐 100% browser-based — no installs, just play!

+---

-📌 How to Play
+## 🕹️ How to Play

+1. **Start a game** with another player.
-Each player hides one poison gem among several safe gems.
+2. Each player secretly places one **poison gem** among a set of gems.

-Take turns picking the opponent’s gems.

-The player who finds the poison gem loses the game.

-Ready to play mind games in a magical world?
+3. Players **take turns** selecting one gem from the opponent's set.
+4. The first to pick the **poison gem** loses!

+> 💡 Tip: Bluff wisely and try to read your opponent’s moves!

+---

+## 📦 Tech Stack

+- **HTML**
+- **Tailwind CSS**
+- **JavaScript**
+- **WebSockets** (for real-time multiplayer communication)

+---

+## 🚧 Project Status

+This game is actively being developed.
+New features and improvements are on the way!

+---

+## 📸 Screenshots

+*(Add game screenshots here if you have them)*

+---

+## 📄 License

+This project is licensed under the MIT License.

+---

+## 🙌 Contributions

+Feel free to fork this repo, suggest features, report bugs, or submit pull requests!

+---

+## 📬 Contact

+For questions, feedback, or collaboration:
+**[Your Name or GitHub Profile]**

+---

+🔗 [Play Now](#) *(Add a live link if hosted)*